OCR-D/spec/workflow-format.md

 OCRD-WF is *consistent* if it is resolveable and all input file groups
   * are either output file groups of previous steps or
-  * exist in the METS file this workflow is executed on
+  * are present in the METS file this workflow is executed on

 ### EBNF